OjomaAnyebe/testing-the-model/README.md

 ## About the Exercise

-In this exercise, we focus on testing a machine learning model to evaluate its generalization performance.
+In this exercise, i focused on testing a machine learning model to evaluate its generalization performance.
 Model testing is a crucial step in understanding how well a trained model performs on unseen data.

 ### Objectives
 - Evaluate the model using testing datasets.